Off-grid living is a rosy idea in most people’s minds, but you need some reality checks to live off-grid.

 There are many different motivations to drive the decision to live partially or fully off the grid, and it is up to each of us to decide if we value the benefits enough to take the plunge.
 Those who properly invest, who understand the work involved, and who are willing to take the time to learn their systems are the ones who fall in love with their off-grid home.

-If you enjoyed this I will have more detailed blog posts coming up on utility systems.
-Be sure to subscribe to the newsletter to keep following along!
+If you enjoyed this be sure to subscribe to the newsletter to keep following along!
 Or you join us for the 2.5-day crash course on how to design and build your own tiny house.
 Check out what you learn in the workshop.

 Happy off-gridding and tiny housing!